Global Privacy Notice

 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at email@example.com.

 With limited exceptions (for instance, in relation to some of our electronic marketing), generally we do not rely on consent as the legal basis for processing your personal data.
-You have the right to withdraw consent to electronic marketing at any time by following the unsubscribe instructions in such marketing materials or by contacting us at firstname.lastname@example.org.
+When we do, you have the right to withdraw consent at any time.
 Please refer to Section 16 (Marketing and exercising your right to opt-out of marketing) for more information about how we use your personal data for marketing purposes and your rights.

 We set out below, in a table format, a description of the ways in which we use your personal data and the legal bases we rely on to do so.
 Where appropriate, we have also identified our legitimate interests in processing your personal data.